 The SOSO gave SNH another couple of reasons for not pursuing prosecution, including raising the question about the conditions of the alleged permit (= oral permit).
 The SOSO seems to have been aware that this would have undermined a court case, and therefore concluded that a case may prove embarrassing to SNH.

 This meant that Edinger could not be prosecuted.
-Ironically, this was probably a favourable result for SNH as there not being a court case allowed them to contain this affair within those immediately involved.
+Ironically, this was probably a favourable result for SNH as a court case would have exposed this affair.

 Next we will look at a conference about the plunder at Birk Knowes organised by SNH, and how they could also not get this right.